GirayArfundali/WEB-BOOTCAMP/README.md

 CSS: CSS was used to style the website, ensuring it was visually appealing and compliant with modern design principles.
 I focused on creating a clean and professional look with responsive design elements.
-Key Features:

-Home Page: Contains an interesting introduction and overview of my skills and background.
+Key Features:Home Page: Contains an interesting introduction and overview of my skills and background.
 Portfolio Section: Showcases various projects and provides brief descriptions of each, highlighting my experience and technologies used.
 Contact Page: Includes a contact form and contact details that make it easy for potential collaborators or employers to get in touch.
 Design and Layout: The design of the website emphasizes simplicity and usability with a user-friendly layout and intuitive navigation.
 I used CSS for layout adjustments, typography, and color schemes to ensure a cohesive and professional look.